equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         END_DATE, otherwise they will be regarded as failed.
-The END_DATE does not need to correspond exactly to the end date of the simulation, it must just be set so that all simulations which go to or beyond END_DATE are regarded as successfull.
+The END_DATE does not need to correspond exactly to the end date of the simulation, it must just be set so that all simulations which go to or beyond END_DATE are regarded as successful.

         *Example:*

         ::

-                END_DATE  10/05/2010
+                END_DATE  2010-05-10

         With this END_DATE setting all simulations which have gone to at least May 10th 2010 are OK.
+Date format YYYY-MM-DD is recommended, but DD.MM.YYYY is also supported.

 .. _enspath: